SimenFjellstad/Single-Line-Data-Transfer-Protocol/README.md

 # Single-Line-Data-Transfer-Protocol
+##*Disclaimer: This is still a work in progress, and may often not work with older code*
 A data transfer protocol utilizing only a single line for transfer.
 The data signal type is based upon a Return-to-zero coding, although it is positively flipped, so we have two positive voltages, instead of a positive and a negative voltage.
 These voltages are as following:
 5V: Defines a logic 1 in signal.
 2.5V: Defines a logic 0 in signal.